ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetMakesForManufacturerAndYear.md

 Ƭ **GetMakesForManufacturerAndYearResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetMakesForManufacturerAndYear endpoint
+Objects found in the `Results` array of `GetMakesForManufacturerAndYear` endpoint response.

-**`Alias`**

-GetMakesForManufacturerAndYearResults

 #### Type declaration